The Penthouse: War in Life: Series overview

-Synopsis
+Plot summary

 Season 1

 Penthouse tells the story of wealthy families living in Hera Palace and their children at Cheong-ah Arts School.

 Shim Su-ryeon (Lee Ji-ah) is an elegant, wealthy woman who has a tragic past.
 Her husband is Joo Dan-tae (Uhm Ki-joon), a successful businessman.
 She later learns that he is hiding a secret from her.

 Oh Yoon-hee (Eugene) comes from a humble family background.
 She has had bad blood with Cheon Seo-jin (Kim So-yeon), a famous soprano whose father is the head of Cheong-ah Arts School, since high school.
 They get involved in a love triangle relationship with Ha Yoon-cheol (Yoon Jong-hoon).

 All of them have grand ambitions and desires for their children and would do anything for them.
 However, their lives begin to crumble as a young mysterious girl named Min Seol-ah (Jo Soo-min) falls to her death during a party at Hera Palace.
-While the Hera Palace residents try to cover up the fact that she died on the premises, they cannot help but suspect each other for the murder.
+While the Hera Palace residents try to cover up the fact that she died on the premises, they cannot help but suspect each other in the murder.